A Guardian’s Grandson

 Sprinkling was of course mandatory and I doubt that I will ever forget joining the queue to go

-down statue of Our Lady at the wellto the waiting priest and taking the offered water.
-On our last
+down to the waiting priest and taking the offered water.
+On our last visit to the Shrine some 15 or

-visit to the Shrine some 15 or so years ago we were sprinkled but I happened
+so years ago we were sprinkled but I happened on an occasion when piped music was

-particular view is that this is a very special moment and one which should only
+accompanying the sprinkling.
+My particular view is that this is a very special

-be disturbed by one's fellow pilgrims.
-My grandfather would have fought long
+moment and one which should only be disturbed by one's fellow pilgrims.
+My

-and hard to have such a distraction removed.
-Indeed if he were still at his post
+removed.
+Indeed if he were still at his post the loudspeakers would never have

-understand that this is not the general practice now.
+been installed in the first place!
+But I understand that this is not the general

-The Stations of the Cross was always on the list of things to do, and this was
+The Stations of the Cross was always on the list of things to do, and this was all

-the garden.
+garden.
 It all seemed much more real and believable to the 10 year old.

 Fr Hope Patten’s death occurred whilst we were at the Shrine.
 The Guardians

-had assembled for an Episcopal Pilgrimage (I am grateful for the commentary which Fr Derrick
+had assembled for an Episcopal Pilgrimage (I am grateful for the commentary

-Patten had been taken ill Fr Patten's funeral processionbut more than that we did not know.
-At any
+that Hope Patten had been taken ill but more than that we did not know.
+At any event it was late

-event it was late for a 10 year old and I was sent to bed with a companion, another young boy
+for a 10 year old and I was sent to bed with a companion, another young boy whose father was

-my friend saying that he thought that the bell was tolling once for each year of the life of Fr Patten
+that he thought that the bell was tolling once for each year of the life of Fr Patten and that he had

-and that he had died.
+died.
 And so it was.
-His open coffin was brought into the Shrine the next day,
+His open coffin was brought into the Shrine the next day, much to the surprise

-much to the surprise of my mother who I suspect, had she known, would not have got us places
+of my mother who I suspect, had she known, would not have got us places where we could see

-where we could see things!
-My mother tells me that we went to the funeral in the Parish Church; I
+things!
+My mother tells me that we went to the funeral in the Parish Church; I don’t remember

 I don’t remember meeting Fr Hope Patten; if I did, I suspect that it would have been rather at